-In general, photographs will not be taken of the operation unless water quality concerns are observed or there is a pollution incident.
+In general, photographs will not be taken of the operation unless there is a threat of pollution on the operation, water quality concerns are observed, or there is a pollution incident.
 If photographs are taken, they will be attached to the Inspection Report to document site conditions.

-11. Actions Upon Completing the Inspection.
+- 11. Actions Upon Completing the Inspection. - a.

-- a.
 If no violations are noted during the inspection, the inspector will provide a copy of the Inspection Report to the person interviewed.
 If providing a physical copy of the report is not possible upon concluding the inspection, the inspector will mail or email a copy of the report to the person interviewed within 10 business days following the inspection.
 Copies of partially completed inspection reports will also be sent to those operators who have refused participation in the inspection, or were not available on site when the farm was visited by the inspector.
 Files that are emailed to operations will be in PDF format.
 A follow-up letter documenting the results of the initial inspection may be provided to the person interviewed as a cover letter to the inspection report (if the inspection report is mailed) or as a stand-alone letter.
 A sample template is provided in Attachment D (Sample Letter 1d Inspection Follow-up Compliance at Initial Inspection). - b.
-If violations are noted during the inspection, the inspector will: - Provide a copy of the Inspection Report to the person interviewed upon concluding the inspection, if possible. - ii.
+If violations are noted during the inspection, the inspector will: - i.
+Provide a copy of the Inspection Report to the person interviewed upon concluding the inspection, if possible. - ii.
 Provide instruction on the requested corrective action(s) prior to leaving the operation.
 For plans that are not available and the owner or operator does not claim that the plans have been completed, 90 calendar days will generally be provided for the owner or operator to develop and submit to the inspector the necessary plans.
 The inspector may, for extenuating circumstances, increase the timeframe for submission to a greater number of days, either during the inspection or through follow-up correspondence, but generally will not authorize more than calendar 180 days. - iii.
 Mail or email a copy of the report to the person interviewed within 10 business days following the inspection along with a cover letter documenting the results of the inspection and the steps requested to come into compliance.
 Files emailed to operations will be in PDF format.
 A sample template is provided in Attachment D (Sample Letter 1c.
-Inspection

-Follow-up -Non-compliance) This sample letter is geared toward plan violations, not water quality violations.
+Inspection Follow-up -Non-compliance) This sample letter is geared toward plan violations, not water quality violations, but is merely a sample; any letter should document all compliance issues observed or documented. - c.

-- c.
 Complete data management activities in accordance with Section VIII. - d.
 If applicable, make a referral for follow-up measures by DEP.